George Owen Johnson

 Air Marshal George Owen Johnson CB, MC (24 January 1896 – 28 March 1980) was a Canadian aviator, World War I Flying Ace and a senior commander in the Royal Canadian Air Force during World War II.
+Born in Woodstock, Ontario, he began his military career as a teenager and went on to serve in the Royal Flying Corps during the First World War, accumulating eleven aerial victories and earning the Military Cross.

+During the interwar years, Johnson played a foundational role in establishing the infrastructure of Canadian military and civil aviation, helping to build the RCAF from the ground up during a period of severe resource constraints.
+In the Second World War, he rose to the rank of Air Marshal and held a succession of critical appointments: shaping the British Commonwealth Air Training Plan, serving as Deputy Chief of Air Staff, commanding Eastern Air Command during the pivotal years of the Battle of the Atlantic, and finishing the war as Air Officer Commanding-in-Chief of RCAF Overseas.
+His tenure at Eastern Air Command is widely regarded as instrumental in turning the tide against the German U-boat campaign in the Western Atlantic.

+After retiring from the RCAF in 1947, Johnson settled in Vancouver, British Columbia, where he remained active in veterans' circles until his death in 1980.

 Military career

 World War I service

 Born in Woodstock, Ontario, in 1896, George Owen Johnson initially served as a subaltern with the Corps of School Cadet Instructors (CSCI) (now known as Cadet Instructors Cadre (CIC)) from 1913 to 1916.
 He was accepted for the Royal Naval Air Service (RNAS) in Canada, but transferred to the Royal Flying Corps before going overseas in May 1917.
 Serving with No. 84 Squadron RAF he became an ace with one aircraft destroyed, two shared aircraft destroyed, and three 'out of control'.
 Later, serving with No. 24 Squadron RAF, he was credited with one aircraft destroyed, one shared balloon destroyed, two 'out of control', and one shared aircraft captured including Leut.
 Kurt Wüsthoff.
 In total he was credited with 11 victories.
 He also crash landed three times.

 He trained at No. 24 Training Squadron RFC and "A" Squadron Central Flying School RFC (now known as the Central Flying School), starting on 7 July 1917, graduating with 54 hours flight time, 38 hours 10 minutes of which was solo, on 27 September 1917, after an 85-day course of instruction.

 He served as a fighter pilot in Royal Aircraft Factory S.E.5 aircraft (According to aviation author Robert Jackson, the S.E.5 was: "the nimble fighter that has since been described as the 'Spitfire of World War One'") on the Western Front—in No. 84 Squadron RAF, 22 October 1917 to 18 April 1918; in No. 24 Squadron RAF, 18 April to 19 June 1918.
 He was awarded the Military Cross (MC) and Croix de Guerre avec Etoile en Bronze.